physrisk/website-source/articles/2013/elementary-kinetic-exchange-models.md

-We would like to draw your attention to the fact that these kind of borrowing and saving rules are somewhat simplistic and are not very realistic in context of modelling real socio-economic systems.
+We would like to draw your attention to the fact that these kind of borrowing and saving rules are somewhat simplistic and are not very realistic in context of modeling real socio-economic systems.
 Though even from this simple model one can draw a correct conclusion - limitless borrowing may destabilize the system.
 In the nearest future we promise to comeback with at least a more sophisticated saving rules.